-Ordinary Creditors are unsecured creditors whose principal claims rank ahead of the Redemption Creditors in accordance with the statutory order of priority as confirmed by the Privy Council in recent Herald-related liquidation.
+Ordinary Creditors are unsecured creditors whose principal claims rank ahead of the Redemption Creditors in accordance with the statutory order of priority, as confirmed by the Privy Council in the Herald Representative Proceedings.
 Included within the class of Ordinary Creditors are January Subscribers (defined below).

 Who is a January Subscriber?

 January Subscribers are certain prospective investors who submitted subscription requests to the Fund for a trade date of 1 January 2009, but were never issued shares in respect of those subscriptions, due to the suspension of subscriptions into the Fund and its eventual liquidation.
 Claims by January Subscribers fall to be treated in the same way as those of Ordinary Creditors.

 Who is a December Subscriber?

 December Subscribers are investors who submitted subscription requests to the Fund for a trade date of 1 December 2008 and are eligible to be recognised as investors on the Fund’s share register as their subscription payments were not rejected by the Fund’s directors within the prescribed deadline.

 Redemption Creditors are those creditors who have sums due to them in their capacity as former shareholders of the Fund in relation to their unpaid redemptions.
 They are comprised of December Redeemers and KYC Redeemers, as defined below:

 - December Redeemers are investors whose shares were redeemed pursuant to the Fund’s articles (Articles) on 1 December 2008, but who did not receive redemption proceeds at the time.